top of page

 • Listening to the referee

 It’s not about being perfect—it’s about safety and awareness.
+The understanding of these fundamentals plays a critical role in their performance during competition.

 5. Are You Ready as a Parent?

 Lastly, check in with yourself.
 Competitions can be emotional for parents, too!
 It helps to see competition as part of your child’s journey—not the destination.
 Whether they win, lose, or draw, your support will mean everything.
 Celebrate the courage it takes just to step on the mat.

-And remember: the goal isn’t to raise champions overnight, but to help your child grow in confidence, character, and love for the sport.
+Remember: the goal isn’t to raise champions overnight, but to help your child grow in confidence, character, and love for the sport.

 Next Steps